Power BI vs Tableau: In-depth Comparison in the Analytics-Driven World

 4. Ad-Hoc Analysis

 With Tableau’s drag-and-drop functionality and robust calculation features, users can conduct ad-hoc analysis like a cakewalk.
-With that, they can drill down certain data points, create calculations and apply filters to get better insights into the data.
+With that, they can drill down into certain data points, create calculations and apply filters to get better insights into the data.

 5. Collaboration